DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/calibration.md

 | Epic | +10 | 666% |

 ## Override The Chance
-Any +6 calibration and beyond is *impossible to achieve* without the use of **Calibration Boost**.
-They reduce the failure percentage and they stack / add with each other.
+Calibrating to +6 or beyond is *impossible* without **Calibration Boosts**, which reduce the failure percentage and can be stacked.

 In general, the calibration boost tier (and where to find them) is as follows:
-- **Calibration AI Shard (Common)** reduce the chance of failure by 5%; only for Personal Use; can be found in Rare Locked Containers
+- **Calibration AI Shard (Common)** reduces the chance of failure by 5%; only for Personal Use; can be found in Rare Locked Containers
-- **Calibration AI Shard (Rare)** reduce the chance of failure by 10%; Global Buff; can only be bought in the Arasaka Unit Exchange
+- **Calibration AI Shard (Rare)** reduces the chance of failure by 10%; Global Buff; can only be bought in the Arasaka Unit Exchange
-- **Calibration AI Shard (Legendary)** reduce the chance of failure by 50%; Global Buff; can only be bought in the Arasaka Unit Exchange
+- **Calibration AI Shard (Legendary)** reduces the chance of failure by 50%; Global Buff; can only be bought in the Arasaka Unit Exchange
-- **Calibration AI Shard (Epic)** reduce the chance of failure by 100%; Global Buff; can only be bought in the Arasaka Unit Exchange
+- **Calibration AI Shard (Epic)** reduces the chance of failure by 100%; Global Buff; can only be bought in the Arasaka Unit Exchange
-- **Calibration AI Shard (Prestige)** reduce the chance of failure by 300%; Global Buff; can only be bought in the Arasaka Unit Exchange
+- **Calibration AI Shard (Prestige)** reduces the chance of failure by 300%; Global Buff; can only be bought in the Arasaka Unit Exchange

-Players can also negate the destructive effect by activating **Calibration Safety Nano Bots** (which can be found in Mysterious Containers / or bought in the Arasaka Unit Exchange) before calibrating the gear.
+Players can prevent gear destruction by using **Calibration Safety Nano Bots**, which can be found in Mysterious Containers or purchased in the Arasaka Unit Exchange, before calibrating their gear.

-Keep in mind that the boosts **will only last for 5 min** & each tier / rarity of boost **can only be stacked twice** (excluding Common Shard).
-It's best to be prepared before boosting.
+Keep in mind that boosts last for **only 5 minutes** and each tier/rarity **can only be stacked twice** (except Common Shards), so it's best to be prepared before using them.

 ## Gear Improvement
-With each calibration, gear gets improved and far better than un-calibrated gear (depending on its level).
-These improvements ranged from higher health, better damage, more inventory slots, etc.
+Each calibration improves gear significantly, with improvements including increased health, damage, and inventory slots, depending on the gear's level.

 Improvement (from calibration; from its base stats) percentage as follows:
 | Tier | Gear Improvement |